 Why We Should Care?

 The peer assistance program provides direct assistance services for licensed physicians, physician assistants and anesthesiology assistants who are facing any emotional, psychological or medical challenges.
 The program helps with all medical conditions including burnout, depression including suicidality, behavioral concerns, chronic medical illnesses/disorders, and substance abuse.
-Following a request for proposals, a new provider was awarded the peer assistance contract to begin on Nov.
-1, 2020, and the state has requested that the new vendor release the privacy for participants, thereby creating an immediate barrier for participation for front-line doctors.
+Following a request for proposals, a new provider was awarded the peer assistance contract, and the state has requested that the new vendor release the privacy for participants, thereby creating an immediate barrier for participation for front-line doctors.

 The Journal of American Medical Association (JAMA) found that about 27 percent of medical students and 29 percent of resident physicians experience depression or depressive symptoms over the course of their training.
 Also, physicians have a higher risk of suicide than the general population.
 It’s too early to tell, but the stresses of COVID-19 are sure to increase these numbers.